-This exercise can be used one-to-one with a student who needs to focus and relax.
+This exercise can be used one-to-one with a student who would benefit from trying to focus and relax.

 Some students will find this exercise really hard while others will find it easy.
 It is a fun activity and it is ok if some students are not able to do it.